busterbenson/public/book-of-beliefs.md

 ## Personal self-reflections

 As things happen in the world, I plan to revisit and edit this document to reflect my changing beliefs.
 In addition, I do a lot of writing that includes self-reflection, including a very specific self-reflection around the month of my birthday each year.

-### My rules to live by
-These are rules I *try* to live by, but obviously it won't always happen.
-If you catch me breaking one of these rules, please call me out on it.
-It's easier to spot inconsistencies in other people than yourself, so that's why I'm asking for your help to catch my own inconsistencies.
-And if I appear annoyed by you when you do this, just remind me that I asked you to do this.
-Thanks!

-- I should regularly verify that I want to continue opting-in to everything in this document on the first of every month.
-- I should create a new monthly report on the first of every month.
-- I should create a new yearly report every year on my birthday.
-- I should strive to know what I really believe, and to make sure my beliefs work well together.
-- I should not dilly-dally.
-- I should be my word.
-- I should have good intentions.
-- I should admit to being the maker of my own meaning.
-- I should not feel sorry for myself and avoid competitive suffering.
-- I should have a vision that I'm striving for.
-- I should rally others with my vision.
-- I should be the change I want to see.
-- I should stake my reputation on my better self.
-- I should be comfortable with the consequences of being who I am.
-- I should make my own advice and take it.
-- I should manage my stress, health, and clarity by consistently eating well, exercising, and getting enough sleep.
-- I should study my mistakes.
-- I should retry things I don’t like every once in a while.
-- I should go slow, work hard, and avoid shortcuts.
-- I should cultivate quality time with myself, with others, and with my interests.
-- I should face things that make me uncomfortable.
-- I should take responsibility for things I find important, even if I can’t fully control them.

 ### My uninformed predictions about the future